Celebrating 30 years of Habitat ReStore

 - In 2020, 99,033 customers purchased 426,427 items from Asheville Area Habitat’s two ReStores to help build homes and hope in western North Carolina.

-For 30 years, your support of the ReStore has allowed Habitat to partner with more families in more places to build and improve their homes — all while making our planet a cleaner, healthier place.
+Since 1991, your support has allowed Habitat to partner with more families in more places to build and improve their homes — all while making our planet a cleaner, healthier place.
 With every purchase from the ReStore helping fund our building and revitalization projects, together we’re moving closer to a world where everyone has a decent place to live.